Live in care

 Her anxiety diminished dramatically and although it took time to feel completely settled she knew it was the right move for her.

 Whatever decisions you make it’s really important to feel you are in the driving seat.
-The key is not to wait until you hit a crisis before you put some help in place, as at that point decisions might be made for you.
+The key is not to wait until you hit a crisis before you put some help in place.
+At that point decisions might be made for you.
 We have a great network of live-in carers and can recruit bespoke carers if that would suit you best.

-We have helped several clients with choosing the right care home.
+We have helped several clients to choose the right care home.
 There are many sources of advice and support but it can feel like a minefield.
 It’s worth asking your local Age UK office.
 Home & Company is also very happy to help with advice and signposting so do give us a call.